 If you are looking for a simple solution to fix Facebook and Instagram issues, we have the oEmbed Plus plugin.
 It is a free plugin that is available on the official WordPress plugins repository.

 The first thing you have to do is install and activate the plugin on your WordPress installation.
-Just go to Plugins > Add New from your WordPress dashboard and search for the plugin.
-Then, click on Install Now to install the plugin and Activate it after the installation is complete.
+Just go to Plugins > Add New in your WordPress dashboard, then search for the plugin.
+Then click Install Now to install the plugin, and activate it after installation is complete.

 The plugin comes with very minimal settings.
-So, you don’t have to make any further changes after you activate the plugin.
-The tool will automatically turn your usual Facebook and Instagram links into embeds within no time.
+So, you don’t need to make any further changes after activating the plugin.
+The tool will automatically turn your usual Facebook and Instagram links into embeds in no time.

-Since most of the work is done by the plugin itself, it does save a lot of your time.
-This is the perfect solution for you if you want to get the oEmbod issue fixed promptly.
+Since most of the work is done by the plugin itself, it saves you a lot of time.
+This is the perfect solution for you if you want to get the oEmbed issue fixed promptly.

 2. Smash Balloon Facebook

-There are a number of dedicated plugins if you want to specifically fix just the Facebook oEmbed issue as well.
+There are a number of dedicated plugins if you want to fix just the Facebook oEmbed issue.
 One of such plugins is Smash Balloon Social Post Feed (formerly known as Smash Balloon Facebook).
-It allows you to integrate your website with Facebook and also helps in solving various issues related to it.
+It allows you to integrate your website with Facebook and helps solve various issues related to it.

 But to start using it, you need to install and activate the plugin first.

-After the plugin is activated, you have to go to Facebook Feed > Settings from your WordPress dashboard.
+After the plugin is activated, go to Facebook Feed > Settings in your WordPress dashboard.
 Under sources, you can add your own Facebook page or group.

-If you have generated an API key manually, you can choose to do so to add an account to the website.
+If you have generated an API key manually, you can use it to add an account to the website.
 Or else, you can connect to Facebook directly by signing in through Smash Balloon.

-After connecting the page/group, you have to go to the Facebook Feed > oEmbeds and enable it.
+After connecting the page/group, go to Facebook Feed > oEmbeds and enable it.

-This way, you can fix Facebook oEmbed issues using the plugin from Smash Balloon.
+This way, you can fix Facebook oEmbed issues with the Smash Balloon plugin.

 3. Smash Balloon Instagram

-Similar to the Facebook oEmbed issues, you can also use a specific plugin to solve these issues for Instagram in specific.
+Similar to the Facebook oEmbed issues, you can also use a specific plugin to resolve these issues on Instagram.
 If so, the Smash Balloon Social Photo Feed plugin can be the perfect tool for you.

 The first thing you need to do is, install and activate Smash Balloon on your WordPress installation.